wyang342/http-server-three/README.md

 We've added a bunch of regex into our code.
 The thing we need to pay attention to most is finding `fact_id`: we want to grab the fact id from the URL and match it with a record in the database.
 We create a `Response` object from there and then feed it into a `fact` template with a dictionary of variables to be interpolated.

 Create a new `templates/fact.html` to display our fact.
-By the end of this, you should be able to go to and see the following:
+By the end of this, you should be able to visit the following urls:
 - http://localhost:8888/ -> Hello!
 - http://localhost:8888/time -> The current time is INSERT_CURRENT_TIME
 - http://localhost:8888/facts -> A list of all the facts with links to those individual facts